NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.rst

 	Parameters like the number of layers, nodes, activation functions are hyper-parameters that require tuning.

-To see the structure of the model, one can use Keras's ``plot_model`` function as illustrated in the script below:
+To see the structure of the model, one can use Keras's ``plot_model`` function as illustrated in the script below.
+See the `Keras documentation <https://www.tensorflow.org/api_docs/python/tf/keras/utils/plot_model>`_ for more details.

 .. code-block:: python